-Showing their teeth (accompanied by hissing or chattering) and other aggressive actions I don’t need to name (they are the easiest to recognize) are signs that your guinea pig is either angry, upset or sensing danger.
-In each case, you should be very careful and keep in mind that they might tell you they will attack soon.
+In each case, you should be very careful and keep in mind that they might be signaling you they will attack soon.

-Everybody thinks that if a guinea pig is licking a human being, he is showing affection.
-This might be just as true as them loving the salt on your skin.
+Everybody thinks that if a guinea pig is licking a human being, it is showing affection.
+This might be just as true as the fact that they love the salt on your skin.

 This is a clear sign of being annoyed.
 If you are petting their head and they start tossing it, they are telling you “you are annoying me, just stop it”.

 Becoming agitated when you are holding them has, basically, two meanings.
-Your guinea pig either needs to go to the bathroom or he is bored.
-Either way, let him be a little while back in its cage.
+Your guinea pig either needs to go to the bathroom or it is bored and wants to get back to the cage.

 Use this list to start understanding what your guinea pig is trying to tell you.
 There are a lot of people that like having pets in general, but some of them are just not educated enough to give them the proper care that they deserve.
 Besides feeding them and grooming them, owners also need to show affection and attention to their pets.

 To really understand what your guinea pigs need, you have to understand their signals.
 It is the most important thing when taking care of a pet.
 For more guinea pig related content, please follow our site and share our articles.
 Thanks!

 Monticelli, P., Tokumaru, R., Ades, C., Isolation induced changes in Guinea Pig Cavia porcellus pup distress whistles, Annals of the Brazilian Academy of Sciences, 2004.